-The figurehead, depicting the head of a polar bear, is from the Arctic exploration vessel HMS Resolute.
+The figurehead, depicting the head of a polar bear, is from the Arctic exploration vessel HMS Resolute and on display in our Polar Worlds gallery.
 She was abandoned in Baffin Bay by Sir Edward Belcher's Franklin Search Expedition in September 1855 but was later salvaged by an American whaler from New Bedford, arriving home, to Chatham, in December 1856.

 We were always a little baffled by the darkness of the paint finish but tests soon confirmed our suspicions that a once white polar bear, finished in lead white paint, had discoloured through oxidisation of the lead component to a dark grey.

 At the chemist's

 Drawing inspiration from an established technique, used to whiten darkened lead white paint in paper conservation, I sought to apply this to a 3D object.
 The aim is to convert the darkened lead sulphide (PbS) to lead sulphate (PbSO₄) which is nearly identical to the original artists material of lead carbonate (Pb(OH)₂ ∙2PbCO₃).

 In order for me to achieve this, I made a gel of 3% hydrogen peroxide solution mixed with laponite, a synthetic smectic clay.
 This was applied to the surface and wrapped in clingfilm to help retain the moisture.
 After several tests I decided that the best results were achieved after six to eight hours of contact.
 The gel was then removed and, as you will see below, in most areas, I was successful in lightening the surface.